What Credit Score Do You Start With?

 After six months, when you meet the minimum requirement for a FICO score, you’ll receive your first credit score based on how you used your account in the previous six months.
 Although it isn’t impossible to start with a 300 score, it can only happen if you fail to cover any of your debt, which demonstrates bad credit habits.

-In most cases, your beginning credit score will be somewhere around 500, with a tendency to grow as your account gets older.
+In most cases, your starting credit score will be somewhere around 500, with a tendency to grow as your account gets older.
 It’s possible to end up even higher, but it would require some risky moves, which we wouldn’t recommend when you start building your score.
 Slow and steady wins the race here.

 How To Check Your Credit Score